 Virtual teaching or training businesses also have seemingly no barrier to entry except having a computer and high-speed internet.
 Webinar creators, personal trainers, and any sort of online instruction is a great way to share your knowledge and get paid for it.

 Advertising products on social media through affiliate marketing is another lucrative online business with minimal startup costs.
 Since most of it’s done through social media, you don’t have to spend very much out of pocket.
 You can do affiliate marketing at a low cost with no fee affiliate programs.

 How to start an online business

 Starting an online business is like starting any business.
 You need to start with an idea, build the foundation of your business, adhere to local laws and regulations, and make sure there’s a market for your product before you dive in.
 Below, we’ve detailed the steps you need to take to start an online business.

-1. Find an idea
+Step 1: Find an idea

 Every business starts with a novel idea.
 Questions to ask yourself when coming up with a business idea include:

 - How is my product different from what’s already on the market?